 The U.S. Department of Agriculture (USDA) and the U.S. Department of Health and Human Services (HHS) have just released the latest 2020-2025 dietary guidelines for Americans, something they have done every 5 years since 1980.
-Although the overall benchmarks of healthy eating have largely remained the same, the latest edition recognizes the use of dietary supplements to help to meet nutrient needs not obtainable from food intake alone and identifies groups that may consider dietary supplements.
+Although the overall benchmarks of healthy eating have largely remained the same, the latest edition recognizes the use of nutritional supplements to help to meet nutrient needs not obtainable from food intake alone and identifies groups that may consider dietary supplements.
 The new guidelines specifically emphasize that underconsumption of vitamin D, iron, calcium, dietary fiber and potassium among Americans is linked to health concerns.
 Specific guidelines include:

-- The use of Vitamin D supplements because diet and natural sources alone may not be sufficient to reach optimal levels.
+- The use of Vitamin D nutritional supplements because diet and natural sources alone may not be sufficient to reach optimal levels.

 - Infants who are fed human milk exclusively or partially will need a vitamin D supplement of 400 IU per day beginning soon after birth.
 Young children may need to continue taking a vitamin D supplement after age 12 months.